arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

     let resultA = run m s
     match resultA with
     | Failure f -> Failure f
-    | Success(rest, a) ->
+    | Success(a, rest) ->
         let bParser = f a
         run bParser rest)
 ```

 Test it.
 Green!
+You just made `Parser` a Monad.

 ## Is That All, Folks?

-You might not be impressed by this result.
-In fact, it's an explosive
+You might not be impressed by this result (surprisingly, `Parser` did
+not turn into a burrito).
+In fact, it's an explosive one.
+This little
-one.
-This little unsuspected `bind` function, together with `return'`,
+unsuspected `bind` function, together with `return'`, is so powerful
-is so powerful that it could replace everything you did in the last 13
+that it could replace everything you did in the last 13 chapters.
+It's
-chapters.
-It's such a game changer that F# provides native support for
+such a game changer that F# provides native support for its use, which
-its style, which will bring a dramatic shift to both the syntax and
+will bring a dramatic shift to both the syntax and style of your code,
-style of your code, for the better.
+for the better.

+This has been a tough chapter and you deserve some rest.
+If you never
-If you never enjoyed a Tamil Kootu, that's the perfect chance to give
+enjoyed a Tamil Kootu, that's the perfect chance to give it a
-it a try.
+try.
 [Chapter 15](/monadic-parser-combinators-15), here we come!

 # Comments
 [GitHub Discussions](https://github.com/arialdomartini/arialdomartini.github.io/discussions/33)